-- 13. If the Committee is not able to reach consensus in the time it has available to negotiate the text, a delegate can request that the draft resolution be put to a vote during the final formal meeting.
-When this occurs, non-sponsors can introduce amendments that are then put to a vote and/or put forth a motion to divide the resolution into separate votes (i.e., vote on whether to include individual paragraphs).
-If the Committee has not been able to reach consensus, the sponsors can longer reject any amendments that a non-sponsor may propose during the final formal meeting to take action on the resolution.
-The fate of the amendment, in this instance, is decided by a simple majority of the Member States in the Committee. - 14.
-Action on the resolution is not complete until delegates have voted on the entire resolution after any changes have been made during the final formal meeting. - 15.
+- 13. Introducing amendments during the final formal meeting: If the Committee is not able to reach consensus in the time it has available to negotiate the text, a delegate can request that the draft resolution be put to a vote during the final formal meeting.
+When this occurs, non-sponsors can introduce amendments that are then put to a vote. and/or put forth a motion to divide the resolution into separate votes (i.e., vote on whether to include individual paragraphs). - 14.
 Motion to Divide the Resolution into Separate Votes: If consensus is not reached, during the final formal meeting to take action, non-sponsors can put forth a motion to divide the resolution into separate votes.
 This motion is made if a delegate would like to remove one or more paragraphs from the resolution.
 If there are any objections to this motion, the chair will give two speakers for and two speakers against the motion an opportunity to speak.
 After all speakers have finished, the motion it voted on.
 If it passes, then the resolution is first divided into one or more separate votes and then the entire resolution is voted on.
-If the motion fails, then the resolution is not divided into separate votes and the Committee proceeds to vote on the entire resolution. - 16.
-Motion to Adjourn Debate (also known as the No-Action Motion): This motion is only used during the final formal meeting when consensus has not been reached and the sponsors of a resolution want to kill an amendment that has been proposed by a nonsponsor.
+If the motion fails, then the resolution is not divided into separate votes and the Committee proceeds to vote on the entire resolution. - 15.
+Motion to Adjourn Debate (also known as the No-Action Motion): This motion is only used during the final formal meeting when consensus has not been reached and the sponsors of a resolution want to kill an amendment that has been proposed by a non-sponsor.
 In order for this motion to be considered, it has to be raised immediately after an amendment is introduced.
 Once voting has started it cannot be interrupted and the Chair will rule that the Motion is out of order.
 If there is an objection to the No-Action Motion, the Chair must give two speakers for and two speakers against the motion an opportunity to speak.
 After all speakers have finished, the motion is voted on.
 If it passes, then consideration of the amendment is terminated and not voted on.
-If there are other amendments then the Chair will allow them to be introduced and voted on unless the sponsors raise a new No-Action Motion. - 17.
-When consensus is not reached, delegates are expected to make these motions without being prompted. - 18.
-Regardless of whether a resolution is adopted by consensus or by a vote, non-sponsors are allowed to make a statement during the final formal meeting of their Committee to voice their reservations on specific parts of the text or to disassociate their government from a particular paragraph.
+If there are other amendments then the Chair will allow them to be introduced and voted on unless the sponsors raise a new No-Action Motion. - 16.
+When consensus is not reached, delegates are expected to make the motions described in #14 and #15 without being prompted. - 17.
+Regardless of whether a resolution is adopted by consensus or by a vote, non-sponsors are allowed to make a statement during the final formal meeting of their Committee to voice their reservations on specific parts of the text or to disassociate their government from a particular paragraph. - 18.
+Action on the resolution is not complete until delegates have voted on the entire resolution after any changes have been made during the final formal meeting.